tektutor/qemu-july-2025/Day2/README.md

 # Day 2

-## Info - What is the difference between normal OS copy command vs qemu-img clone
+## Info - What is the difference between normal OS copy command vs qemu-img clone ( convert and create )
 <pre>
 - Normal copy command doesn’t preserve sparse files efficiently, uses more disk
 - Normal copy command is not QEMU format-aware, might break if metadata is modified